unstoppablecarl/downsync/src/markdown/downsync-rules.md

 ### Stealth Token

 A Unit with a Stealth Token cannot be targeted by enemy attacks.
-A Unit looses its Stealth Token immediately after resolving an Combat Action and in all cases that would cause a Ping to be [Revealed](#revealing).
+A Unit loses its Stealth Token immediately after resolving a Combat Action and in all cases that would cause a Ping to be [Revealed](#revealing).
 A Unit cannot gain a Stealth Token if an enemy Unit is within 2".